Danixd12/WoolCrafts/README.md

 # How to use

 First we will install it by including it in our project.
 We can use maven or gradle.
+(Bukkit 1.13+)

 ```xml
 <repositories>